starsite/FileMaker-Swift/README.md

 ### Duplicate Record With ID (function)

 Data API v18 or later.
-Only an error code and message is returned with this function.
+Only an error code and message are returned with this function.
 This function is very similar to `getRecordWith(id:)`.
 Both require a `recordId`.
 The main difference is `getRecordWith(id:)` is a GET, and `duplicateRecordWith(id:)` is a POST.

 ```swift
 // MARK: - duplicate record with id -> (code, message)